A lot of the tips on this website focus on saving energy, but why is that important?

 That's Eric from Parts Unknown in Washington, a naval intelligence officer.

-During that call, I received an email from uh the editrix of my newsletter, the most widely read uh political newsletter in the country, it's called a Limbaugh Letter.
+During that call, I received an email from the editrix of my newsletter, the most widely read political newsletter in the country.

 And it appears that the Democrat Congressional Campaign Committee has put out a cheat sheet for Democrats to be able to refute things they've heard me say while they gather with their families at Thanksgiving.

-Uh our editrix has signed up on their email list, so she gets everything they send out.
+Our editrix has signed up on their email list, so she gets everything they send out.

 Diana, if your family is anything like our families, turkey and stuffing won't be the only thing being served up this year at Thanksgiving.

-To make sure you're ready, we wanted to bring you our special Thanksgiving edition of at stake, the Thanksgiving cheat sheet.
+To make sure you're ready, we wanted to bring you our special Thanksgiving edition of At Stake, the Thanksgiving cheat sheet.

 We wanted to help you respond with the truth.

-Download our exclusive Thanksgiving cheat sheet to ensure that you are ready to respond with the real facts should any Republicans at your Turkey Day feasts try to do their best, Rush Limbaugh impersonation.
+Download our exclusive Thanksgiving cheat sheet to ensure that you are ready to respond with the real facts should any Republicans at your Turkey Day feasts try to do their best Rush Limbaugh impersonation.

-Now that the House has passed health insurance reform, they go on and uh help us fight back.
+Now that the House has passed health insurance reform, they go on and help us fight back.

-It's they put it out.
+They put it out.

 The Democratic Congressional Campaign Committee puts it out.